Denver housing market: New year, more inventory?

 That lack of inventory is expected to drive double-digit percentage price increases again in 2022, according to the Denver Metro Association of Realtors' January report, released Wednesday.
 That's on top of a record-setting year for average sales price of residential homes, both single family and condominiums.

-There would be about 11,175 more homes for sale in a “normal” market — but Denver’s has been anything but that in 2021.
+There would be about 11,175 more homes for sale in a “normal” market — but Denver’s was anything but that in 2021.

 “Last year, when comparing year-over-year data, it felt easy to call 2020 an outlier year,” Andrew Abrams, chairman of the association’s Market Trends Committee, said in a statement.
 “As we forecast 2022, it is a fair assumption that what was previously an outlier is quickly becoming the norm.